 While pondering the idea of retirement in America, I started thinking about all the poor people in the U.S. who will not have enough to retire comfortably.
 This is a fact many are slowly coming to realize.

-But while many sit in Wendy’s or McDonald’s and contemplate their situation, all the while scarfing down a Big Mac and some fries, they don’t really understand what poverty is.
+But while we sit in Wendy’s or McDonald’s and contemplate their situation, all the while scarfing down a Big Mac and some fries, I don’t think we really understand what poverty is.
+Basically,

 Poor People are everywhere.

 Poor people are the majority in most countries of the world.
 And they are really poor!